mido/mido/README.rst

   bytes, bytearrays, hex strings and text strings.)

-* Includes a flexible MIDI parser which can be used to parse MIDI from any source or format by feeding it bytes and fetching the produced messages.)
+* Includes a flexible MIDI parser which can be used to parse MIDI from any source by feeding it bytes and fetching the produced messages.)

 * Custom port types and wrappers for other MIDI libraries can be written and used with Mido by implementing the simple port